koree/nkit-nintendont-batch/README.md

 - Personal testing of Nintendont compatibility with nkit.iso is limited so far, so once again, use at your own risk.
 - This script was tested on Windows 10 with standard tools like powershell, etc. This means most people should be able to use this without additional setup required on Win10.
 	- If your setup is different, you will likely hit errors.
+- This script will likely be made obsolete with future versions of Nkit, so check their page on gbatemp.net for updates.